An island-hopping tour to Balicasag Island and Virgin Island Bohol is an absolute MUST on your Bohol itinerary.

 BALICASAG ISLAND SNORKELING

-Balicasag Island is home to one of the best beaches in Bohol purely for its glistening white sands and its abundance of marine life just offshore.
+Balicasag Island is home to one of the best beaches in Bohol purely for its glistening white sands and abundant marine life just offshore.

-The majority of the tourists snorkel on the side of the island where all the boats are parked up but definitely veer away from this area and head to the other side of the island.
+The majority of the tourists snorkel on the side of the island where all the boats are parked but definitely veer away from this area and head to the other side of the island.

 As soon as I dived into the shallow waters with my mask and snorkel I spotted a sea turtle cruising across the reef about 5 meters from the shoreline.

 Apart from turtles, we saw many colorful corals and countless species of fish beneath the surface.